Skip to content

 Should you actually mediate?

 Sometimes mediation works.
-About 75% of mediations reach an agreement.
-But there's a catch: a significant number of those agreements aren't properly implemented afterwards.
+Many mediations do reach an agreement, but a significant number of those agreements aren’t properly implemented afterwards.

 Mediation might help when: